JoelNiklaus/LEXTREME/README.md

 ```

-However, it allows a certain degree of customizability by specifying the following arguments:
+It allows a certain degree of customizability by specifying the following arguments:

 | short argument name   | full argument name   | description                                                                                                                            | default value                                                                                                                                                                |